mjklemm/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 By default, variables that are used inside a `do concurernt` loop nest are either treated as `shared` in case of mapping to `host`, or mapped into the `target` region using a `map` clause in case of mapping to `device`.
-The only exception to this is the loop's iteration variable(s) (IV) of **perfect** loop nest.
+The only exceptions to this are:
+  1. the loop's iteration variable(s) (IV) of **perfect** loop nests.
 In that case, for each IV, we allocate a local copy as shown the by the mapping examples above.
+  1. any values that are from allocations outside the loop nest and used exclusively inside of it.
+In such cases, a local privatized value is created in the OpenMP region to prevent multiple teams of threads from accessing and destroying the same memory block which causes runtime issues.
+For an example of such cases, see `flang/test/Transforms/DoConcurrent/locally_destroyed_temp.f90`.

 #### Non-perfectly-nested loops' IVs